Without installing additional components, Studio Server is capable of generating previews for the following types of images:

 Visit the ImageMagick Web site

-- Ghostscript (for EPS and Adobe Illustrator support).
+- Ghostscript (for PDF, EPS and Adobe Illustrator support).
 Copyrighted and available under several licenses.

 Visit the Ghostscript Web Site